 The staff at Saint Teresa of Calcutta School is composed of qualified and Diocesan approved lay teachers, religious and a trained and qualified support staff.
 A variety of additional programs are offered to our students throughout the year by qualified instructors from the local community under the supervision of the principal.
 Title I, a federally funded program offering remedial reading, provides services to eligible students in Kindergarten - Grade 8.
 A registered nurse is expected to be available to meet the standards required under State Law.
 The nurse would be hired by the school with funding coming directly from the school budget or, when available, through Public Health Grants and is available on a very limited basis.
 Any health concerns should be discussed with your doctor.

-The Principal of the school is available by appointment during the school day from 8:00 a.m. until 3:00 p.m.
-Teachers are available from 2:30-3 p.m. or 7:30-8 a.m.
+The Principal of the school is available by appointment during the school day from 8:00 a.m. until

 PHOTO RELEASE